The 15 best K-pop songs of 2021 – so far

 As we hit the mid-year mark in 2021, it’s time to look back at what the K-pop world has had to offer so far.
-From impressive debuts to long-awaited comebacks, the hallyu wave hasn’t allowed the ongoing pandemic to dampen its spirits, kicking in full force so far from January to end-May – with plenty more exciting releases due out later in the year too.
+From impressive debuts to long-awaited comebacks, the hallyu wave hasn’t allowed the ongoing pandemic to dampen its spirits, kicking in full force so far for songs released in January to end-May – with plenty more exciting new music projects due out later in the year too.

 But before we dive into the next half of 2021, let’s recap on the 15 best K-pop singles that have been on repeat (in alphabetical order).